 Wet carpet needs to be elevated and aired in an area with plenty of ventilation.
 To speed up the drying process, use fans and heaters.

 If the carpet has been soaked with dirty or unsanitary water; such as from a flood, water coming from toilets, dishwashers and / or other unclean sources.
 Damaged carpets should be discarded for health reasons.

 If you prefer not to discard the soiled carpets, since it has a sentimental or monetary value to you; you may restore the damaged carpets.
 However, you should put on protective gears such as gloves and boots before cleaning it.

 Wet carpet should firstly, be treated with disinfectants.
 This will fend off bacteria before extracting the water.
 The padding underneath the damaged carpets will require removal and disposal too.
 The padding is best to be replaced with a new one.
 It is less expensive to replace the padding, than have it restored.

-Following the extraction on wet carpet; place in an area with adequate ventilation.
-Allow to dry.
+Following the extraction on a wet carpet; place in an area with adequate ventilation.
+Allow drying.
 The drying time is determined by – both the size of the carpets and the nature of the damage.

-The location where the damaged carpets is, or the sub-flooring; requires thorough cleaning.
+The location where the damaged carpets are, or the sub-flooring; requires thorough cleaning.
 As well as being treated with disinfectant; dry thoroughly.
 This will prevent both mildew and other bacteria from forming.